Physsionist/deep_architecture/README.md

 The accuracy of the fine-tuned model (~ 85%) is higher than that of the model with partially frozen weights (~ 80%).
 This is not surprising –– the real question is whether the ~ 5% reduction in accuracy is a worthwhile trade-off.
 We say yes considering that the fine-tuned model only seemed to take twice as long to train (~ 6 minutes per epoch vs ~ 3 minutes per epoch).

-Both models achieved fairly high accuracy levels for a small-scale computer vision multi-class classification problem.
+Both models achieved fairly high accuracy levels for a small-scale multi-class image classification problem.
 In an earlier attempted model with 25 classes, we were only able to achieve 50% accuracy (given the scale our work, we don't see this as a huge negative either).
 This suggests that we could potentially achieve even higher accuracy levels if provided more data (and a deeper model, possibly).

 ### Training Loss vs epoch count